laraiyeo/laraiyeo.github.io/README.md

 - **UEFA Specific**
   - Just like soccer, UEFA has league buttons at the top
-  - There is a Playoffs section in the navbar.
-Clicking on it will show you the all the teams in the selected league and their past rounds and matches.
-You can click on any of the match game cards to be taken to the respective scoreboard of that game
+  - Features a comprehensive Bracket page showing the complete tournament structure from group stage to finals
+  - Interactive bracket navigation allows you to click on any match to view detailed scoreboards
+  - Real-time bracket updates as teams advance through each round
+  - Mobile-responsive bracket layout adapts to different screen sizes
   - The UEFA scoreboard works the same as the soccer scoreboard

 - **Club World Cup Specific**